brantac/notifications-service/README.md

 # Notifications service

 This app is a microservice responsible for creating and mananging notifications.
-It was developed during the @rocketseat *Ignite Lab | Node.js* course.
+It was developed during the [Rocketseat](https://github.com/Rocketseat) *Ignite Lab | Node.js* course.

 ### Stack used in this project:
 - NestJS